Top Interview Patterns

 4. Two Pointers

-Use Case: Searching pairs in Sorted Arrays or reversing.
-Optimization: O(n) time, O(1) space.
+Use Case: Searching pairs in Sorted Arrays, reversing arrays, or comparing two different arrays.
+Optimization: Reduces O(N²) time to O(N) time with O(1) space.

 5. Fast & Slow Pointers (Tortoise & Hare)